VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

   <embed src="../flowchart.pdf" type="application/pdf" width="100%" height="600px" />
 </div>

 Each of the `extras_*` functions and subroutines in `run_star_extras.f90` is called at a different point in the evolution process.
 Need to set a variable at the beginning of a run?
 Use `extras_startup`.
 Need to check a condition at the end of each step?
-Use `extras_check_model`.
+Use `extras_finish_step`.
 We won't see examples of all of these today, but I encourage you to look at the `run_star_extras.f90` files in many of the MESA test cases to learn more about how they can be used.

-`extras_check_model` is one of the more commonly used functions, as it is called at the end of each solver iteration.
+`extras_check_model` is one of the more commonly used functions, as it is called at the end of the series of solver iterations that actually evolve the model.
+It's main job is to tell MESA to redo a timestep, retry it with a smaller timestep (if convergence is tough or it overshot some stopping condition), move on to the next step, or to terminate the run.
 Let's use it to do the simplest thing we can: print a message to the terminal.
 This is a good first step to make sure we can compile and run our code without errors.

 |📋 **Task 2.4**|
 |:---|